hyundai-robotics/doc-hi6-sdk/3-practice-argosx/1-roblang/4-make-attribute.md

 We can define and use many global variables in the Python program.
 However, only the names listed in the tuple returned by attr_names( ) will be exposed in HRScript as ArgosX module attributes.
 For variables exposed as attributes, the getter and setter functions with get_ and set_ added to their names should be defined.

-For this example, let’s define two global variables, ip_attr and port, then expose them as attributes and permit reading and writing them in HRScript.
+For this example, let's define two global variables, ip_attr and port, then expose them as attributes and permit reading and writing them in HRScript.